 There are various options how to train our mind and behavioural patterns to manage our energy and attention.
 One very tangible example is the Eisenhower Matrix – it supports you to break down your tasks into important and urgent ones.
 When you manage your time, you focus solely on the time-pressing, urgent topics.
 When you manage your energy & attention, you focus on important tasks first (yes, sometimes the important to dos are also urgent!) and steer your attention accordingly.

 To give you an example, let’s suppose you realize that your most productive time of the day is in the morning between 9-11 am.
 It’s when your brain functions best.
 That’s your chance to use your time in an effective and mindful way: by focusing solely on your priorities.
 So: Don’t check your inbox.
 Don’t make that annoying phone call.
+Rather clear your schedule and give that one important task your full attention for at least one hour.
+Sounds easier than it is.
+It all starts with you and your personal choice & commitment.

 3. KNOW YOUR VALUES AND SKILLS